MjTamizh/MonogDB-Basics1-/README.md

 ```
   Returns an array of distinct values for a given field.
-Example: db.studentss.distinct("district")   Returns all distinct values for the "district" field
+Example: db.students.distinct("district")   Returns all distinct values for the "district" field